PoliUniLu/cora/README.md

 ## Description

-CORA belongs to the group of Configurational Comparative Methods (CCMs; Thiem *et al*.
-2016), and is thus closely related to, for example, Qualitative Comparative Analysis (QCA; Ragin 1987) and Coincidence Analysis (CNA; Baumgartner 2009).
+CORA is a member of the family of Configurational Comparative Methods (CCMs; Thiem *et al*.
+2016).
+It is thus closely related to Qualitative Comparative Analysis (QCA; Ragin 1987) and Coincidence Analysis (CNA; Baumgartner 2009; Baumgartner and Ambühl 2020).
+CCMs seek to detect so-called "INUS" structures in data (Thiem 2017, 2022).
+Such structures represent patterns of causal relations modelled in the language of propositional logic (Mackie 1965; Psillos 2009).

-Unlike QCA and CNA, however, CORA can analyze multi-output structures without generating redundancies.
+In contrast to QCA and CNA, however, CORA is centrally inspired by the field of switching circuit analysis, a subfield of electrical engineering.
+The reason is that *propositional logic* - the language of INUS causation - and *switching algebra* - the language of switching circuit analysis - are two conceptually distinct yet operationally equivalent branches of the same underlying Boolean algebra (Lewin and Protheroe 1992).
+As such, CORA is currently the only CCM that can analyze multi-output structures, that is, INUS structures that feature complex conjunctive effects.
 In addition, CORA offers a data-mining approach to solution building that reduces model ambiguities by keeping the number of required variables for finding a solution at a minimum.
-Lastly, CORA includes a standardized visualization module called LOGIGRAM, with which logic diagrams can be produced from (systems of) Boolean functions in disjunctive normal form.
+Lastly, CORA includes a visualization module called LOGIGRAM, with which logic diagrams can be produced from any (system of) Boolean function(s) in disjunctive normal form.

 ## Installation